-The Leura Cascades walking track is a short but scenic bushwalk along Leura Falls Creek, leading up to a beautiful lookout point with amazing view of Jamison Valley.
+The Leura Cascades walking track is a short but scenic bushwalk along Leura Falls Creek, leading up to a beautiful lookout point with amazing views of Jamison Valley.

 Make a day of it and enjoy lunch outdoors amidst the beautiful scenery of the Leura Cascades picnic area.

-The Leura Cascades picnic area and car park are located along Chelmsford Drive, to be accessed via Cliff Drive which connects Echo Point, Scenic World and eventually Cahill’s Lookout in Katoomba.
+The Leura Cascades picnic area and car park are located along Chelmsford Drive.

-The carpark is quite large but can fill up rather quickly on busy days and weekends.
+Although the car park is quite large, it can fill up rather quickly on busy days and weekends.

 Leura Cascades Walking Track

 The Leura Cascades walking track is an easy, picturesque walk that follows Leura Falls Creek through the rainforest, with several small waterfalls and bridges along the way.

 The start of the walking track can be found at the southern end of the picnic area, near the artificial cave-like shelters and arch.

 The absolute highlight of this walk is the beautiful lookout point right at the end.
 The views of the Jamison Valley from this lookout are nothing short of stunning.

 This lookout point is located right above Leura Falls where Leura Falls Creek drops into the Valley.
 Some refer to this waterfall as Bridal Veil Falls, even though there is supposedly also a Bridal Veil Falls at the Govetts Leap Lookout near Blackheath.